 A third-generation pianist, Jennifer grew up in a musical family and began playing piano as far back as she can remember.
 Her mother is a vocalist and piano player whose musical abilities landed her a spot in the Miss America pageant (Miss West Virginia 1955) and later, gigs in New York City.
 Whereas her siblings took up other instruments, her great-aunt was an accomplished banjo player, and her great-grandmother played a mean harmonica, Jennifer went straight to the piano and never looked back.

-Jennifer was exposed to great music and musicians via the Bay Area community where she grew up, including Buddy Miles, Carlos Santana, North Indian classical musician Ali Akbar Khan, and many others.
-As a teenager, she also got to hear live jazz in San Francisco nightclubs as well as the City’s Fairmont Hotel, from its backstage sound booth.
+Jennifer was exposed to great music via the Bay Area community where she grew up.
+As a teenager, she got to hear live jazz in San Francisco nightclubs as well as the City’s Fairmont Hotel, from its backstage sound booth.
 Jennifer’s love of travel and exposure to different musical styles from around the world have further influenced her playing.

 Originally trained as a classical musician, Jennifer attended Northwestern University’s School of Music for a year before branching out on her own.
 She has also studied with jazz pianist Peter Horvath, pianist/bandleader Chris Siebert of The Lavay Smith Band, and Latin/jazz pianist Bob Karty, among others.